NATO, UK will support Ukraine if invaded by Russia | DW | 30.01.2022

 UK Foreign Secretary Liz Truss told Sky News that her country will seek to tighten sanctions on Vladimir Putin so there is no place for his oligarchs to hide.

-She said the short-term profits came at a real cost to longer term costs that threaten democracy and freedom in the UK and other Western allies.
+She said the short-term profits came at a real cost of longer term threats to democracy and freedom in the UK and other Western allies.

 So-called "Londongrad" has come under renewed attention as a primary destination for politically sensitive Russian businessmen and their capital.